google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 A log is a single, append-only Merkle Tree of submitted certificate and precertificate entries.

-When it receives a valid submission, the log MUST return an SCT that corresponds to the submitted certificate or precertificate.
+When it receives and accepts a valid submission, the log MUST return an SCT that corresponds to the submitted certificate or precertificate.
 If the log has previously seen this valid submission, it SHOULD return the same SCT as it returned before (to reduce the ability to track clients as described in
 {{deterministic_signatures}}).
 If different SCTs are produced for the same submission, multiple log entries will have to be created, one for each SCT (as the timestamp is a part of the leaf structure).
 Note that if a certificate was